- Indoor and Outdoor

 Yes, there is an onsite restaurant.

-National Emergency Services Museum has not told us if they are fully wheelchair friendly.
+No, National Emergency Services Museum is not wheelchair friendly.

 Wheelchair users can access the ground floor.
 There's a designated area where visitors can leave pushchairs and lockers where any bags can be left.

 No, National Emergency Services Museum have stated they are not pushchair friendly.